 For Tom and Sue, the prenup they signed protects each other and Tom’s children in the event of the end of the marriage by death or divorce.
 With little to hold over one another, the threat of divorce is not so prevalent, and each know they could go their own ways if things didn’t work out.

-Thanks to our friends and contributors from Scroggins Family Law for their insight into divorce.
+Thanks to our friends and contributors from Scroggins Law Group for their insight into divorce.